b3j0f/simpleneed/README.md

 As soon as possible because **winter is coming...**

 # What do I mean by privacy ?
 I don't trust in technology, therefore, I don't want to track people !
-Only location of homeless needs will be shared anonymously, and location tracking will be optional on client side !
+Only location of needs of people in difficulty will be shared anonymously, and location tracking will be optional on client side !

 # Resources